Sodashaker-bit/Sodashaker-bit/README.md

 • over 20+ dni or intwc . s ame goes for anyone uder 14.

   • " HEAVILY a mina ashido and ♡ . . . pinkie pie kin ! 𓎠𓎡

+   • " I tend to copy other peoples typing quirks ,  or even copy how they type in general. i dont MEAN to do this on puropse to annoy others. its just how i show my appreciation towards you .
-   𓂃　ㅤdoubles int freely !! <3 　_
+   𓂃　ㅤdoubles  freely !! <3 　_